PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:00:55
+Last updated: 2024-04-02 18:01:29
-Random Quote: In order to win, you must expect to win. - Richard Bach
+Random Quote: If you have knowledge, let others light their candles in it. - Margaret Fuller